fridenmf/SimpleThreadModules/README.md

       }
     }

-That looks neat, now lets take the last step of making this into a machine!
+That looks neat.
+Now, let's take the last step of making this into a machine!

     import com.friden.simplethreadmodules.core.Consumer;
     import com.friden.simplethreadmodules.core.ConsumerProducer;